larsha/bolaget.io/README.md

 # bolaget.io (https://bolaget.io)

-This API has nothing to do with Systembolaget, this app consumes a large XML file from Systembolaget and transforms it into a JSON API.
+This API has nothing to do with Systembolaget, this app consumes a large XML API from Systembolaget and transforms it into a REST JSON API.
 More info can be found here: http://www.systembolaget.se/api

 **Products**
 ----